Skip to main content

 New Content Item

-Becky Kerns is a Research Ecologist at the USFS Pacific Northwest Research Station (PNW: Fire, Fuels, and Smoke) located in Corvallis Oregon.
-She has held several leadership roles for USFS, including National Program Lead for Invasive Species, Assistant Director for Research at PNW, and PNW Research Team Leader.
-She is also Affiliate Faculty at Oregon State University in the College of Forestry.
+Becky K. Kerns is a Research Ecologist at the USDA Pacific Northwest Research Station (PNW: Fire, Fuels, and Smoke) located in Corvallis, Oregon.
+She has held several leadership roles for USDA, including National Program Lead for Invasive Species, Assistant Director for Research at PNW, and PNW Research Team Leader.
+Dr. Kerns is also Affiliate Faculty at Oregon State University in the College of Forestry.
 Her research focuses on understanding how fire and other disturbances such as invasive plants and climate change interact and alter forest vegetation and resilience across space and time.
-Kerns is committed to expanding diversity in the fire sciences and creating a culture where everyone feels welcome, including Barbie.
+Dr. Kerns is committed to expanding diversity in the fire sciences and creating a culture where everyone feels welcome, including Barbie.

-Editor’s Note: Becky has been a mainstay for the journal, almost since its inception.
+Editor’s Note: Becky has been a mainstay for Fire Ecology, almost since its inception.
 Her reviews are always thoughtful, constructive, and of the highest quality.
-She has never turned down an assignment, even when her work schedule was total chaos.
+Becky has never turned down an assignment, even when her work schedule was total chaos.
 Her unceasing quest to get comprehensive reviews in a timely fashion has made her one of our most valuable Associate Editors.
-Thank you, Becky, for all that you do for the journal Fire Ecology.
+Thank you, Becky, for all that you do for Fire Ecology!

 Impact and Community: Reasons to Publish with Us